zheng-jj/T03_Team_3_MAD/README.md

 =======================
 # Things Implemented:
 ---------------------
-# Custom Backstack
+# Set up how fragments will be displayed
+# Created User page
+# Created Logged in user page
+# Created View all user's favourite books page
-# Navigation
+# Created Home page
-# Allow user to view own data or other user's data
+# Allow user to view own data or other user's data(load data from database)
-# Update user data to database
+# Update user data to database(update content in database)
 # Allow users to make changes to user's profile(image/name/description)
+# Allow users to upload new profile picture from gallery and add to internal storage
-# Allow users to follow other users
+# Allow users to follow other users(and store in database)
-# Allow users to add books to their favourite books list
+# Allow users to add books to their favourite books list(and store in database)
 # Recyclerview adapters for "AdapterBookMain", "AdapterFavBooksList", "AdapterReviewForUSer", "AdapterUserMain"
+# Implemented on-click listeners which brings users to where they clicked for the various adapters
-# Allow users to manage their current list of books
+# Allow users to manage their current list of books(remove/add)
-# Bottom navigation bar
+# Created Bottom navigation bar
 # LogOut
+# Custom Backstack
+# Navigation

 # Swah Jian Oon
 =======================